citrusworx/juice/README.md

 Enhance your UX with our rich set of animations, and never find yourself lost in development hell, thanks to our comprehensive documentation.

 Ready for a game-changing development experience?
-Step into the Berillium universe and elevate your projects to new heights!
+Step into the Juice universe and elevate your projects to new heights!

 ### Backgrounds